Member Price: $0.00 / Non-Member Price: $9.95 - Add to Cart for Savings to be Applied!

 Elizabeth Owen, BSN, RN, CEN, CPEN, TCRN, CFRN

-Learner Outcome: Upon completion of this course, you will be able to identify, determine the relevance of, and clinically correlate the abnormal electrical conductions of bundle branch blocks, hemifascicular blocks, and axis deviation.
+Learner Outcome(s): Upon completion of this course, you will be able to identify, determine the relevance of, and clinically correlate the abnormal electrical conductions of bundle branch blocks, hemifascicular blocks, and axis deviation.

-ANCC Disclosure: The planners and presenters of this course have no conflicts of interest and there was no commercial support of this activity.
-The course will provide 1.0 contact hour of CNE, upon complete review of course webinar and submitting an evaluation.
+Disclosure: The planners and presenters of this course have no conflicts of interest.
+Learners will be awarded 1.0 CNE contact hour upon complete review of the course and submission of an evaluation.
 Course expires 6/30/2023.

 Windows: Google Chrome (latest version), Firefox (latest version)

-Mac: Safari 9 and later, Google Chrome (latest version)
+Mac: Safari (latest version), Google Chrome (latest version)

-Mobile: Safari in Apple iOS 9 and later, Google Chrome (latest version) in Android OS 5.0 and later
+Mobile: Safari (latest version) in Apple, Google Chrome (latest version) in Android

 The Emergency Nurses Association is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
 Provider Unit No. P0232